Clothilde de Bernardi

-Clothilde de Bernardi (born 16 November 1994) is an inactive French tennis player.
+Clothilde de Bernardi (born 16 November 1994) is a French former tennis player.

 De Bernardi has a career-high singles ranking of world No. 276, achieved on 8 June 2015.
 On 18 August 2014, she peaked at No. 436 in the WTA doubles rankings.
-She has won eleven singles and three doubles titles on the ITF Women's Circuit.
+In her career, she won eleven singles titles and three doubles titles on the ITF Women's Circuit.

 In May 2015, she received a wildcard to play in the French Open doubles tournament with partner Shérazad Reix.
 She also received a wildcard entry into the mixed doubles, partnering with Maxime Hamou.